 In December 2015, a similar lawsuit was filed as a putative nationwide class action against our subsidiary F&D. The lawsuit alleged that certain Chinese-manufactured laminate flooring products sold by F&D were falsely labeled as compliant with formaldehyde emissions standards established by CARB.
 In June 2016, management believed a settlement of the case was both probable and estimable and accrued \$14 million with respect to such case in the second quarter of fiscal 2016.
 During the third quarter of fiscal 2016, F&D reached an agreement with one of the manufacturers whose products were involved in the case to cover \$3.5 million of our losses related to this lawsuit.
 We recorded the \$3.5 million receivable as an offset to litigation settlement expenses.
 Legal expenses incurred in connection with the case were recorded in general & administrative expenses during the period in which they were incurred.
-In September 2016, F&D entered into a classwide settlement to resolve the lawsuit.
-The settlement class was defined as all end users of Chinese-manufactured laminate flooring sold by F&D nationwide between January 1, 2012 and August 1, 2015.
+In September 2016, F&D nationwide between January 1, 2012 and August 1, 2015.
 As part of the settlement, all settlement class members who did not exclude themselves from the settlement granted F&D a release of all claims arising out of or relating to their purchase of Chinese-manufactured laminate flooring from F&D, with the exception of personal injury claims.
-The settlement did not involve an admission of liability by F&D. Seven members of the settlement class excluded themselves from the settlement.
-The settlement was granted final approval by the court on January 10, 2017.
+The settlement did not involve an admission of liability by F&D. Seven members of the settlement class excluded themselves from the settlement class granted final approval by the court on January 10, 2017.